malaga-front-end/nrwl-angular-jest-cypress-quickstart/tutorial/workshop/prerequisites/README.md

 Download LTS version of NodeJS in: https://nodejs.org/en/download/

+After installing NodeJS, you will be ready to install Angular CLI and Nx.

 ## Angular CLI

+In your console, execute the following command:

 ```
 npm install -g @angular/cli
 ```

 ## Nx:

+In your console, execute the following command:

 ```
 npm i -g @nrwl/nx